boyiwei/ctf-datasets/README.md

-This is the branch used to evaluate NYU agent.
-Because NYU Agent has format requirements to the dataset, we made some modifications to the intercode and cybench in this branch (To be more specific, add extra {} in some tasks.)
+This is the collection of CTF datasets used in paper: _Dynamic Risk Assessment for Offensive Cybersecurity Agents_.